imazen/imageflow-web/_pages/kickstarter.md

 #### $10,000

-> Imageflow Gold Integration Contract - 12mo
+> Imageflow Platinum Plus Integration Contract - 12mo
 >
 > We'll provide you with up to 60 hours of **on-site** or remote consultation and integration assistance.
 Unlimited business-hours support.
 10 emergency support incidents.
 >